David Adamany: Early career

 His early career was in the state of Wisconsin as special assistant to the attorney general (1961–1963) and pardon counsel to governor John W. Reynolds (1963).
 At the age of 27, he was appointed as a member of Wisconsin's public service commission (1963–1965).
-In Wisconsin governor Patrick J. Lucey's administration, David served as special advisor to the governor and Wisconsin secretary of revenue (1973–1976).
+In Wisconsin governor Patrick J. Lucey's administration, David was special advisor to the governor and Wisconsin secretary of revenue (1973–1976).

 Academic career

-After graduating from the University of Wisconsin, David joined Wesleyan University, where he served as professor of government (1967–1972) and dean of the college (1969–1970).
-He returned to the University of Wisconsin, Madison, to serve as professor of political science (1972–1977), before going on to serve California State University at Long Beach as professor of political science and vice president for academic affairs (1977–1980).
+After graduating from the University of Wisconsin, David joined Wesleyan University, where he was professor of government (1967–1972) and dean of the college (1969–1970).
+He returned to the University of Wisconsin, Madison, as professor of political science (1972–1977), before going on to California State University at Long Beach as professor of political science and vice president for academic affairs (1977–1980).

 During 1980–1982, David joined the University of Maryland system as professor of political science at the College Park and Baltimore County campuses, as well as vice president of academic affairs for the entire university system.

-He joined Wayne State University as its president in 1982, where he served until 1997.
-After leaving Wayne State University, Adamany served as chief executive officer of the Detroit Public Schools from 1999 to 2000, a position he was appointed to by Michigan governor John Engler as part of a restructuring of school governance.
-After that he became the eighth president of Temple University in Philadelphia, Pennsylvania, where he served for six years.
+He joined Wayne State University as its president from 1982 to 1997.
+Adamany then was chief executive officer of the Detroit Public Schools from 1999 to 2000, a position he was appointed to by Michigan governor John Engler as part of a restructuring of school governance.
+After that he became the eighth president of Temple University in Philadelphia, Pennsylvania, where he was for six years.

-From 2004 to 2016, he served as a member of the Board of Visitors for Political Science at the University of Wisconsin, Madison.
+From 2004 until his death, he was a member of the Board of Visitors for Political Science at the University of Wisconsin, Madison.

-Gay Pioneer
+Gay pioneer

 Adamany was openly gay, and in 1998 was recognized with a Distinguished Alumni Award by the University of Wisconsin Alumni Association's Gay, Lesbian, and Bisexual Council.
 In 2000, the Arab Community Center for Economic and Social Services honored him as Arab American of the Year.